JHU-R3ISE/R3easoning/README.md

   * For now, don't focus so much on the type of test statistic you would apply.
 Let's suppose the p-value you generate is 0.04.
 What does this mean?
   * Formulate a statement about statistical significance with regard to your proposed hypotheses.

-* Discussion Thread - The hypothesis testing framework, statistical significance, and caveats of p-values: Part A
+* Discussion Thread - The hypothesis testing framework, statistical significance, and caveats of p-values: Part B
   * After going through the presentation, interview, and required reading for this session, reflect on hypothesis testing and p-values.
   * Please provide an example from a peer-reviewed article in your research field of interest that utilized p-values.
   * What was the conclusion reached by the authors based on the statistical significance analysis?